247sathish/AndroidPreparation/README.md

 In Kotlin, both List and Array are used to represent a collection of elements, but they have some key differences:

-1.Immutability: List is an immutable collection, which means that once you create a List, you cannot change its elements.
+1.`Immutability:` List is an immutable collection, which means that once you create a List, you cannot change its elements.
 On the other hand, Array is a mutable collection, so you can change its elements after creation.

-2.Type: List is a generic type, which means that its elements can have any type.
+2.`Type`: List is a generic type, which means that its elements can have any type.
 An Array, on the other hand, has a fixed type for its elements, specified when the Array is created.

-3.Syntax:
+3.`Syntax:`
 Creating an instance of a List in Kotlin is straightforward, as it can be created using the listOf function:

 			val names = listOf("John", "Jane", "Jim")

 An Array can be created using the arrayOf function, or by using the Array class:

 	val numbers = arrayOf(1, 2, 3)
 	val numbers2 = Array(3) { 0 }

-Performance: Array is generally faster than List in terms of access time, since it's an array at the underlying level, but it may have a higher overhead when it comes to resizing the collection.
+`Performance:` Array is generally faster than List in terms of access time, since it's an array at the underlying level, but it may have a higher overhead when it comes to resizing the collection.

 In general, you should choose List if you need an immutable collection and Array if you need a mutable one.
 The choice between the two types will depend on your specific requirements and the particular use case.